 Air Quality page.
 The Tasmanian Department of Health provides the following air quality health categories based on the hour-averaged PM2.5 value:

-Good: up to 10 micrograms per cubic metre
+Good: 0 to 9 micrograms per cubic metre

-Fair: 10 to 25 micrograms per cubic metre;
+Fairly Good: 10 to 24 micrograms per cubic metre

-Poor: 25 to 100 micrograms per cubic metre
+Fairly Poor: 25 to 49 micrograms per cubic metre

-Very poor: over 100 micrograms per cubic metre.
+Very Poor: 100 to 299 micrograms per cubic metre

 See the Department of Health Track Air Quality page for more information (scroll to the bottom of the page for category information).